edramos-lab/ImageClassification-MFG/README.md

 main.py

 Description:
-    This script is designed to perform "image classification on the zinc-plated components dataset using pre-trained ConvNeXt models ".
+    This script is designed to perform "image classification on the any unbalanced custom dataset using pre-trained ConvNeXt models ".

 Dependencies:
     - Python 3.x